 This was all about the Non- Cooperation Movement, We hope this blog has helped you to understand the topic better.
 The Non-cooperation movement is one of the topics covered in government exams and UPSC exams as well.
-For the latest updates around study blogs, you can follow us on Instagram, Twitter, Facebook and also subscribe to our newsletter.
+For the latest updates around study blogs, you can follow us on Instagram, Twitter, and Facebook and also subscribe to our newsletter.
 If you are planning to study abroad then register for a free trial session with Leverage Edu experts.